AdobeDocs/experience-manager-learn.en/help/sites/spa-editor/spa-editor-helloworld-tutorial-use.md

     >[!NOTE]
     >
     > To illustrate the Editable Templates feature we have purposely set the `componentGroup="Custom Components"`.
-In a real-world project, it is best to minimize the number of component groups, so a better group would be "[DNL We.Retail Journal]" to match the other content components.
+In a real-world project, it is best to minimize the number of component groups, so a better group would be "[!DNL We.Retail Journal]" to match the other content components.
     >
     > Only AEM 6.5 and AEM 6.4 + **Service Pack 5** support Editable templates.